daithiw44/MAL/readme.markdown

 ======================================

-Convenience methods for access a connecting to, authenticating and querying against a MongoDB instance in Node.
+Convenience methods for accessing and connecting to, authenticating and querying against a MongoDB instance in Node.
 --------------------------------------------------------------------------------------------

 MAL provides an easy way to preform operations on a MongoDB instance.